atomiks/tippyjs-react/README.md

 There are two ways to use this component:

-- **Default**: With the built-in DOM rendering and optionally the default CSS
+- **Default**: With the built-in DOM rendering and optionally the default CSS.
+  This is complete "out of the box" behavior and requires no setup.
+If you want something that just works, this is for you.
-- **Headless**: With React's DOM rendering for better usage with CSS-in-JS and spring libraries e.g. `react-spring`
+- **Headless**: With React's DOM rendering for improved usage with CSS-in-JS and spring libraries.
+If you want greater control over your poppers to integrate fully with design systems (CSS-in-JS, spring animations, JSX SVG arrow rendering), this is for you.

+You can use both of these in conjunction if you'd like however.

 ### Default Tippy